rlwx3k/Digital-Concept-Tutorial/someusefulmarkdowncompositiontoknow.md

 ### Headers
 As I have used throughout this tutorial, headers are an important part of Markdown pages.
 They can be used when putting the required number of # marks and a space before the header's text.
 Note that if you do not put a space between the # marks and the text, it won't register it as a header.
 There are three different header sizes: one # for the biggest size, ## for the medium size, and ### for the smallest size.
+For the first two size options, also take note that the program draws a horizontal line under the respective header, as can be seen below:
+# The largest header size.
+## The second largest header size/medium size.

+### Italicizing and Bolding Text
+Knowing how to put emphasis on text is helpful, especially when you're wanting to draw attention to a particular section of it.
+In order to italicize text, all you need to do is surround the text you want to italicize in

 **Tutorial Navigation**